 MORE ABOUT THE AUTHOR

-Joachim Caillosse joined IN Groupe in 2016 as product manager for ID and travel documents, with a focus on e-passports.
-Before, he worked at KURZ OVD Kinegram and within the Arjowiggins Security group, two providers of highly secure key components.
-He is now based in Paris headquarters, one hour away from the main secure production site of IN Groupe.
-Joachim regularly collaborates with document fraud and technical experts from various countries.
+Joachim Caillosse joined IN Groupe in 2016 as Product Manager for ID and travel documents, with a focus on e-passports.
+Prior to that he worked for KURZ (parent company of OVD Kinegram) and within the Arjowiggins Security group, two providers of highly secure components for ID documents and banknotes.
+Joachim regularly collaborates with identity and document fraud experts from various countries.
+Since 2021 he has chaired the ‘Document Security’ working group for the Secure Identity Alliance (SIA).